 At The Roth Firm, LLC, we understand how difficult it can be to get back on your feet after an accident, but our team is here to help.
 From our office in Atlanta, our car accident attorneys represent victims and the families of those killed in all types of passenger vehicle collisions throughout Fulton County and beyond.

 Since 2006, we have successfully represented clients against major insurance carriers and secured numerous favorable settlements on their behalf.
-In every case, our goal is to help you recover maximum compensation in as little time as possible, but whenever necessary, we are ready to represent you in the courtroom.
+In every case, our goal is to help yourecover maximum compensation in as little time as possible, but whenever necessary, we are ready to represent you in the courtroom.
 So you can rest assured that you have a car accident attorney in Atlanta looking out for your best interests.

 On This Page:

 - Types of Car Accident Cases We Handle

 - Is Georgia a No-Fault Car Accident State?